 Test handlers are designed with different characteristics for memory and non memory semiconductors.
 Memory semiconductors require relatively long test times.
-Advantest's test handlers for memory semiconductors handle up to 512 semiconductors per test head at a time.
+Advantest's test handlers for memory semiconductors handle up to 768 semiconductors per test head at a time.
 Non memory semiconductors, including SoC semiconductors, require relatively short test times.
-Advantest's test handlers for non memory semiconductors require short time and handle up to 16 semiconductors at a time.
+Advantest's test handlers for non memory semiconductors require short time and handle up to 32 semiconductors at a time.

 Test Handlers for Memory Semiconductors.
-The M6242 and M6243 test handlers for test systems for memory semiconductors, including DDR3-SDRAM, can handle up to 512 semiconductors at a time.
-Their maximum throughput is 42,200 semiconductors per hour through the use of a new high-speed handling technology that shortens the time between tests to approximately half of the time associated with Advantest's ordinary model.
-In addition, the M6242 and M6243 have a built-in temperature control device which can minimize the temperature fluctuation within a 1.5°C range for temperatures between -10°C and 100°C. Advantest also has other test handler product line for test systems for memory semiconductors that meet varying cost and functional needs of its customers.
+The M6242 test handler for test systems for memory semiconductors, including DDR3-SDRAM, can handle up to 768 semiconductors at a time.
+The maximum throughput is 42,200 semiconductors per hour through the use of a new high-speed handling technology that shortens the time between tests to approximately half of the time associated with Advantest's ordinary model.
+In addition, the M6242 has a built-in temperature control device which can minimize the temperature fluctuation within a 1.5°C range for temperatures between -10°C and 100°C. Advantest also has other test handler product line for test systems for memory semiconductors that meet varying cost and functional needs of its customers.

 Test Handlers for Non Memory Semiconductors.
-Advantest's test handlers for non memory semiconductors, including SoC semiconductors, are the M4841, the M4741A and the M4742A, among others.
-With a rate of 16 semiconductors at a time, the M4841 can handle approximately twice as many semiconductors at a time as Advantest's previous model.
+Advantest's test handlers for non memory semiconductors, including SoC semiconductors, are the M4841, the M4742A and the M4871, among others.
+With a rate of 32 semiconductors at a time, the M4841 can handle approximately twice as many semiconductors at a time as Advantest's previous model.
 The M4841's maximum throughput of up to 18,500 semiconductors per hour is triple the maximum throughput of the previous model.
-Furthermore, the M4841 is also capable of testing in a wide range of temperatures, from as low as -55°C or as high as 125°C.
+Furthermore, the M4841 is also capable of testing in a wide range of temperatures, from as low as -55°C or as high as 155°C.

-The M4741A employs the vision alignment system which enables high-accuracy positioning of contact sockets for small sized/narrow-pitched integrated circuits used in cellular phones and other products.
-Through the adoption of the vision alignment system, various types of measurement device can be operated under certain conditions without switching the change kit.
-M4742A realizes a reduction in contact pitch exchange time in handling of various products, visualization of operation screen, visibility check of internal devices, and improvement of operability, hence contributing to the reduction of test costs.
+The M4742A realizes a reduction in contact pitch exchange time in handling of various products, visualization of operation screen, visibility check of internal devices, and improvement of operability, hence contributing to higher productivity.